 Water Yes, of course, but water comes in many varieties.
 Trout like clear, swift water.
 Swift water with alternating pools and riffles provides trout with enough oxygen for their active lifestyles.
 The dam on Big Hunting Creek traps sediment and guarantees a base flow of 1.5 cubic feet per second.

 Temperature Trout prefer cool water.
 They can overheat in temperatures over 65°F. Plenty of trees and sturdy riverbanks help keep a stream cool.
 The dam on Big Hunting Creek releases water from the bottom of the lake in the summer to help lower temperatures.
-To learn more about how anticipated changes in air temperature could affect stream habitats, please refer to Forecasting stream habitat and Brook Trout responses to climate change in Catoctin Mountain Park (pdf 2.84MB)
+To learn more about how anticipated changes in air temperature could affect stream habitats, please refer to Forecasting stream habitat and Brook Trout responses to climate change in Catoctin Mountain Park (doc 5.52MB)

 Food Trout are predatory and eat anything they can swallow.
 Therefore, a healthy trout stream supports plenty of insect larvae, crustaceans, and other fish.
 A swift, silt-free stream with tree cover provides the best habitat for the trout's prey.